 Trial and Error

-Early refrigerators were terribly dangerous.
+Early refrigerators were dangerous.
 They used a vapor compression cycle that used liquid ammonia and other toxic gases like sulfur dioxide and methyl chloride.
-Frequent fatal accidents, due to chemical leakage or fires, forced a collaborative effort to find a safer alternative.
+Due to chemical leakage or fires, frequent fatal accidents forced a collaborative effort to find a safer alternative.

 During the 1920s, DuPont developed and marketed that alternative: Freon.
-This became the new standard for refrigeration technology and appliances, and remained that way for just over 50 years.
+This became the new standard for refrigeration technology and appliances and remained that way for over 50 years.
 Starting around this time, in the 1940s, most units now contained separate freezer compartments.

-During the 1970s, scientists began to discover that the synthetic refrigerants in Freon were contributing highly to the depletion of the Earth’s natural ozone layer.
-As soon as it was understood that ozone depletion was a major environmental crisis, world governments banned the use of Freon and other similar chlorofluorocarbons (CFCs) from being used, but it would be decades before the devices using them would be out of service.
+During the 1970s, scientists discovered that the synthetic refrigerants in Freon contributed to the depletion of the Earth’s natural ozone layer.
+As soon as it was understood that ozone depletion was a major environmental crisis, world governments banned Freon and other similar chlorofluorocarbons (CFCs) from being used.
+Still, it would be decades before the devices using them would be out of service.
 By the mid-1990s, all new units used less harmful refrigerants.

 The solution came in the form of safer alternative refrigerants, along with highly efficient machinery that requires much smaller amounts of chemicals in the first place.
-Most appliances in the home will not use chemicals that can be toxic if the refrigerator were to leak, and the units now meet current environmental standards.
+As a result, most appliances in the home will not use chemicals that can be toxic if the refrigerator were to leak, and the units now meet current environmental standards.

 How Do Refrigerators Work?

 First, the compressor constricts the refrigerant vapor.
-This raises the pressure and pushes the refrigerant into the coils on the outside of the refrigerator.
+This raises the pressure and pushes the refrigerant into the coils outside the refrigerator.